Quantum Sensing, Communication and Computing

 Coherent Ising Machines are similar to analog computers, and aim to solve specific minimization problems that are common in machine learning.

-These efforts fall under the umbrella of the Centre for Quantum Information and Computing Systems, which runs an interdisciplinary research program with faculty from Physics, Elec.
+These efforts fall under the umbrella of the Centre for Quantum Information, Communications and Computing (C-QuICC), which runs an interdisciplinary research program with faculty from Physics, Elec.
 Engg and Computer Science pitching in.